YeqianLiu2001/6105-CapstoneProject/README.md

+Project Overview:

+My project utilizes the PEMS-08 dataset, which contains detailed traffic data from San Bernardino in the summer of 2016.
+This data covers traffic flow, occupancy, and speed across 170 locations, gathered every five minutes.
+The goal of my project is to predict traffic occupancy rates, which are a critical indicator of traffic volume and congestion.

+Why Occupancy?

+Occupancy reflects the proportion of time that a detector is occupied by a vehicle within a given interval.
+By predicting occupancy rates, we can identify potential hotspots of traffic congestion and optimize patrol routing and scheduling for law enforcement agencies, thereby enhancing public safety and resource management.
 Technical Approach:

 To tackle this challenge, I am developing a predictive model using Long Short-Term Memory networks (LSTMs), a type of recurrent neural network that is well-suited to modeling time-series data.
 This choice underscores the complexity of the problem due to the sequential nature of traffic data and its non-linear patterns.